DomT4/homebrew-crypto/Formula_Descriptions.md

 * boringssl - Google’s SSL Library.

+* ca-bundle - Uses [cURL’s CA Bundle script](https://github.com/bagder/curl/blob/master/lib/mk-ca-bundle.pl) to install up-to-date certs for use with Homebrew’s OpenSSL, but the certs are portable, so feel free to move the generated bundle anywhere.

 * copenssl - OpenSSL.
 Same formula as in Homebrew/Homebrew, except this one disables IDEA and SSLv3 by default.

 * deluge - Popular open-source bittorrent client.
 Debian distributes itself optionally through Torrent links - Torrenting in itself is not a crime, I am not facilitating crime.
 If you think I am, get a grip.